jialunpeng/pay-sdk-react/README.md

 ```

 ### Method 5: Stripe Form
 Import the Stripe form component and customize the integration and display timing.
+After the user completes payment, Stripe will redirect to the business-specified result page.

 ```typescript
 import { Stripe } from 'pay-sdk-react';